-The 2009-11 Energy Challenger program will build on the existing 2006-08 Program with a goal to engage 2,000 new small and mid-sized businesses in a web-based energy audit/business assessment (delivered through the SoCalGas website), and provide each business with an immediate action plan containing direct links to SoCalGas rebates and implementation services.
+The -2013-2014 Energy Challenger program will build on the existing 2010-12 Program with a goal to engage 500 per quarter new small and mid-sized businesses in a web-based energy audit/business assessment (delivered through the SoCalGas website), and provide each business with an immediate action plan containing direct links to SoCalGas rebates and implementation services.
 The program is designed to support the service territory and is hosted by Contractor.